Tane Parata: Perri Hayes and Harper Matheson's pregnancy

 Writers portrayed Tane as conflicted in his efforts to support both Perri and Harper.
-She asks Tane about his intensions and he pledges to support during her entire pregnancy.
+She asks Tane about his intentions and he pledges to support during her entire pregnancy.
 This causes tension between Tane and Perri.
 When Tane misses a meeting about Perri's court case against his father, Carl Hayes (Matthew Holmes), Perri feels let down.
 Tane is again conflicted when Harper is admitted to hospital with bleeding and fears she is losing the baby.
-Tane choses to support Harper at hospital and misses Perri's court appearance against Carl.
+Tane chooses to support Harper at hospital and misses Perri's court appearance against Carl.
 Harper has an ultrasound and they are told the baby is healthy.
 Rose informs Tane that Carl was found not guilty of abusing Perri and Tane feels guilty for not supporting Perri.
 Writers began teasing elements of romance between Tane and Harper, starting with an accidental date arranged by Dana.

 Carl tries to drown Perri in a swimming pool but he fights back and kills Carl.
 Perri is charged with murder, despite him acting in self-defence.
 Ellis from TV Week reported that Tane would continue to support Perri through his ordeal.
 Tane recalls how his friends helped him through his court case and wants the same for Perri.
 Tane and Harper support Perri through his court case and a new witness comes forward to save Perri.
 Stewart told Ellis that "Perri is fortunate to have Tane by his side - he's like an older brother or father figure, he's the only person in his life who demonstrates real love, which is something foreign to him."